otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/10-context-api.md

 ## Overview

-Thus far, you have used **props** to pass data from a higher-level component and a lower-level component. **Context API** is a light-weight state management system that provides you a way to pass data from a higher-level component and a lower-level component without having to use **props**.
+Thus far, you have used **props** to pass data from a higher-level component to a lower-level component. **Context API** is a light-weight state management system that provides you a way to pass data from a higher-level component to a lower-level component without having to use **props**.

 In a typical React data flow, components communicate with each other using **props**.
 For example, the parent component, i.e., `BookList` passes data, i.e., `name`, `price` and `addToCart()` to the child component, i.e., `Book`.
 Though this is a simple example, usually when a lower-level component that is nested several levels in the component tree needs to access data from a higher-level component, it is a common practice to pass the data down to each component in the tree until the lower-level component receives the data.
 In most cases, the components between the high-level component and the lower-level component do not care about that data.
 However, by the time the lower-level component receives the data, you may have passed the data to three or four components.
 Just imagine five to ten components.
 This is called **prop-drilling**.